 and coordination are affected, too.
 GHB may also cause vomiting, high blood pressure,

-At higher doses, coordination and speech are strongly impaired.
+At higher doses, coordination and speech are strongly affected.
 The person may drift

 into a coma-like sleep.
-Its effects are stronger when combined with alcohol.
+Its effects are stronger when taken with alcohol.
 Its withdrawal

-symptoms include sweating, insomnia, muscle cramping, tremors, and anxiety.
-Excessive
+symptoms include sweating, trouble sleeping (insomnia), muscle cramping, shaking (tremors),

-It has a slightly salty taste, but the taste can be altered with additives.
+It has a slightly salty taste.
+But the taste can be changed with additives.
 It can

 be easily slipped into drinks.
 It can make a person feel less inhibited and increase

 sexual feelings.
 It can also cause memory loss (amnesia).
 A person who is not aware

 they were given GHB may not be able to resist a sexual assault.
 No tests are available

 to spot GHB use.
 So many GHB incidents go undetected.